leahneukirchen/lr/README.md

 * `-1`: don't go below one level of directories.
 * `-A`: don't list files starting with a dot.
 * `-G`: colorize output to tty.
 Use twice to force colorize.
+* `-X`: print OSC 8 hyperlinks to tty.
+Use twice to force.
 * `-Q`: shell quote file names (default for output to TTY).
 * `-d`: don't enter directories.
 * `-h`: print human readable size for `-l` (also `%s`).